Venustrapflyyy/altschool-cloud-exercises/exercise eight/eighth exercise.md

 ## Instruction
 - Submit the Ansible playbook, the output of systemctl status apache2 after deploying the playbook and a screenshot of the rendered page

+## Steps
+- I firstly turned on two different vagrant machines by running `vagrant up` then connected to them using `vagrant ssh`.
+-